DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/test-and-tune.rst

   <* PCA9685 I2C:x41 Configured on Vpins:116-131 OFFLINE *>
   <* MCP23017 I2C:x20 Configured on Vpins:164-179 OFFLINE *>
   <* MCP23017 I2C:x21 Configured on Vpins:180-195 OFFLINE *>
-  <* TurntableEX I2C:x60 Configured on Vpins:600-600  *>          <<== This is the important line, Turntable-EX is connected!
+  <* TurntableEX I2C:x60 Configured on Vpins:600-600  *>          <<== This is the important line, |EX-TT| is connected!

-If there is an "OFFLINE" at the end of the Turntable-EX line, it indicates something is not quite right.
-Refer to :ref:`ex-turntable/ex-turntable/troubleshooting:turntable-ex showing as offline with \<d hal show\>`.
+If there is an "OFFLINE" at the end of the |EX-TT| line, it indicates something is not quite right.
+Refer to :ref:`ex-turntable/ex-turntable/troubleshooting:ex-turntable showing as offline with \<d hal show\>`.

 At power on, note that the turntable should have moved itself to the home position, so all commands below assume this is the case.